KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

 They each count as a single :token:`symbol`, and no whitespace is allowed inside any reserved symbol.
-Symbols beginning with ``\_`` are reserved for use with X-Symbol, as described in the following section.

 ..
 COMMENT:  =================================================================